Published 27th March 2017; Updated April 2021

-The tapered annual allowance came into force as 6 April 2016 for high earners.
-For every £2 of income above £150,000 per annum, £1 of annual allowance will be lost.
-The maximum reduction will be £30,000 meaning that anyone earning over £210,000 will have their annual allowance capped at £10,000.
+The tapered annual allowance came into force as 6th April 2016 and was changed with effect from 5th April 2020 for high earners.
+For every £2 of income above £240,000 per annum, £1 of annual allowance will be lost.
+The reduction is capped so that the minimum allowance you will get is £4,000.

 The annual allowance charge will be added to the rest of your taxable income for the tax year in question, when determining your tax liability.
 Alternatively, if the annual allowance charge is more than £2,000, you can ask your pension scheme to pay the charge from your benefits.
 This means your pension scheme benefits would be reduced.
 Some pension providers will allow the transfer of the excess to future year(s).

 Unless you have a money purchase annual allowance (MPAA), you may be able to bring forward any unused annual allowances from the previous three tax years, to either reduce your annual allowance charge to a lower amount or reduce the annual allowance charge completely.

 For a money purchase pension, the “contribution” is simply the gross premium paid.
 For defined benefit schemes, the position is a lot more complicated and your pension provider or scheme administrator should be able to give you your pension input amount for that scheme.
 This refers to the amount of contributions or value of accrued benefits during the pension input period.
 If you think that you may be getting close to your annual allowance, or may have exceeded it, you may wish to consider taking advice from an Independent Financial Adviser (IFA).

 The HMRC Manual for pension administrators explains the position as follows:

 If your member’s savings go above the annual allowance they may need to pay an annual allowance tax charge.